szermatt/mistty/docs/source/index.rst

 :kbd:`M-x mistty` creates a buffer with an interactive shell.
 Inside that buffer, you can move freely and use the usual Emacs commands and editing tools to run shell command and work with their output.
+See :ref:`launching` for details.

 In addition to these, you also have access to your shell's native command and editing tools, including TAB-completion and